coffeemug/defstartup/_drafts/productivity.md

 My personal view on networking/area-of-luck meetings (and conferences) is that they're amplifiers of your work.
-If you're doing something important, you'll have lots of productive meetings.
-On the other hand, if your work is mediocre, meetings will go nowhere.
-To make this more concrete, if you invented oculus rift and there is a 30m line to your booth packed with people who can't wait to try it, you'll have a lot more fun than if you invented yet another sensor that tracks people's sleep and you get an occassional lost person drop by and ask you for directions to the bathroom.
+If you're doing something important, you'll have lots of interesting and productive meetings.
+On the other hand, if your work is mediocre, meetings will drain your energy and will go nowhere.
+To make this more concrete, if you invented oculus rift and there is a 30m line to your booth packed with people who can't wait to try it, you'll have a lot more fun than if you invented yet another sleep tracking sensor and all you get is an occassional lost soul asking for directions to the bathroom.

 So important work comes first.
 I ask myself: _how likely is this person/audience to be giddy about my work?_ Unless the answer is "very